pluralsight/guides/draft/big-data/data-analysis-with-no-data-analyse-skills-red-sqirl-introduction/article.md

 10. Click on the radio button beside “pig_tutorial_data.mrtxt”- if you cannot find it, refresh the view by clicking on the search button- and click OK.
 11. And now our data is in the source action.
 At this stage, you will see the data correctly displayed on the screen, the name of the fields are “Field1 Long, Field2 Long...”
-12. In this next step we can change the field name and their type by clicking the edit button on the top-left of the table Here we’ll rename the fields.
+12. In this next step we can change the field name and their type by clicking the edit button on the top-left of the table
+- Here we’ll rename the fields.
-13. Copy and paste “subscriber_number STRING , Friend STRING , offpeak_voice INT , offpeak_sms INT , offpeak_mms INT ,peak_voice INT,peak_sms INT , peak_mms INT , sna_weight INT , subscriber_onnet INT ,friend_onnet INT” into the value field
+- Copy and paste “subscriber_number STRING , Friend STRING , offpeak_voice INT , offpeak_sms INT , offpeak_mms INT ,peak_voice INT,peak_sms INT , peak_mms INT , sna_weight INT , subscriber_onnet INT ,friend_onnet INT” into the value field
-Click OK.
+1. Click OK.
 You will have the confirmation that the Header is correct.
-Click OK to exit from the Configuration window.
+2. Click OK to exit from the Configuration window.
-If you leave the mouse cursor on the source action you will be able to see some configuration details Save the Workflow by going into File > Save, name it “pig_tutorial”.
+3. If you leave the mouse cursor on the source action you will be able to see some configuration details
+4. Save the Workflow by going into File > Save, name it “pig_tutorial”.
 By default it is saved in redsqirl-save HDFS directory and the file will have the extension ‘.rs’.
 Click OK to save.

-Now we can see the data with the new field names we just changed.
+<b>Now we can see the data with the new field names we just changed.</b>